Skip to main content

 4. Tokens are stored securely and refreshed automatically

 OAuth connections always act with your permissions.
-If you can’t access a calendar in Google, the assistant using your connection can’t access it either.
+If you can’t access a calendar in Google, the agent using your connection can’t access it either.

 API Key & Service Account Authentication